Before the operation:

 After the Operation:

 If you develop significant swelling over the incision site, redness you should contact the office or go to the nearest emergency room for treatment.
-Following parotid surgery you may have some minor weakness in the muscles on the side of the surgery, which usually resolves in 6-8 weeks if it is present.
+Following parotid surgery, you may have some minor weakness in the muscles on the side of the surgery, which usually resolves in 6-8 weeks if it is present.
 This can occur with dissection around the nerve that innervates theses muscles.
 A nerve monitor is used, during surgery, to reduce any chance of permanent injury to the facial nerve.
 You may notice tiny marks in the face, from the monitor which are from placement of the electrodes and will resolve in a few days time.

 All patients should expect to have some neck pain and possibly headache after surgery.
 This is from the positioning required to perform the procedure.
 The neck is extended to optimize access to the surgical area.
 The muscle which inserts into the back of the ear, called the Sternocleidomastoid muscle, is also manipulated during surgery and may lead to ear pain for a short time afterwards.
-The nerve which supplies sensation to the ear lobe is often cut to allow removal of the mass and will lead to permanent numbness in this area .
-There will be transient loss of sensation over the cheek and upper ear as well, in some cases, but this will return over several weeks time
+The nerve which supplies sensation to the ear lobe is often cut to allow removal of the mass and will lead to permanent numbness in this area.
+There will be a temporary loss of sensation over the cheek and upper ear as well, in some cases, but this will return over several weeks time